Cretezy/dSock/docs/releasing.md

 - Create and push version tag
 - Run `task build:binaries`
-- Upload all files in `build` to GitHub release
+- Upload all files in `build` to GitHub release (and add release notes)

 ## Docker